stevengharris/MarkupEditor/README.md

 }
 ```

 CSS is an incredibly powerful tool for customization.
-If there is something the MarkupEditor is doing to prevent the kind of custom styling you are after, please file an issue; however, please do not file issues with questions about CSS.
+If there is something the MarkupEditor is doing to prevent the kind of custom styling you are after, please file an issue.

 ### Adding Custom Scripts